This organ is located between the stomach and the large intestine in the gastrointestinal tract.

 Enteroendocrine cells are found within the crypts of Lieberkuhn.
 They secrete hormones in response to various stimuli.
 There are four main classes of enteroendocrine cells, each with a different secretory product.
 These are I cells, S cells, K cells, and enterochromaffin cells.

-Both bile and pancreatic enzymes play a key role in the digestion of lipids.
+Both bile and pancreatic enzymes play a vital role in the digestion of lipids.
 S cells secrete secretin in response to the low pH of chyme in the small intestine.
 Secretin induces HCO 3 – secretion from the pancreas and inhibits gastric emptying.

 Finally, enterochromaffin cells are mechanically stimulated by the presence of chyme in the small intestine.
 They release serotonin, which acts on the enteric nervous system to activate cystic fibrosis transmembrane regulators (CFTRs).